 By executing the infinite banking strategy, it allows for true compound interest growth, as the money remains at work in your policy, even when you borrow against your cash value.

-As you realize that a cash value whole life insurance policy can be used this way, making it happen and fully understanding how it works is easy because your brain and way of thinking has been set free!
+As you realize that a cash value whole life insurance policy can be used this way, making it happen and fully understanding how it works becomes easier because your brain and way of thinking has been set free!

 Don’t worry if you don’t fully understand all the specifics right away, that’s what we’re here for.
 We here at I&E will explain how these types of policies work, what you’ll need to do to qualify for one and help you find the “best” banking insurance policy for you!